Radon in homes and other dwellings

 What can I do if tests show my home has elevated radon levels?

-• Ventilate the basement sub-flooring by installing a small air pump to draw the radon from below the concrete slab and vent it outside before it enters the home or building.
+• Ventilate the basement sub-flooring by installing a small air pump to draw the radon from below the concrete slab and vent it outside before it enters the home or building

-• Improve ventilation or air flow (natural or forced) of crawl spaces, basements and other areas on the lower levels of the home or building by opening windows or using ceiling fans.
+• Improve ventilation or air flow (natural or forced) of crawl spaces, basements and other areas on the lower levels of the home or building by opening windows or using ceiling fans

-• Seal cracks and openings in basement floors and walls, and around pipes and drains.
+• Seal cracks and openings in basement floors and walls, and around pipes and drains

 Certified radon mitigation professionals are available to provide advice and conduct remediation.
-To find a radon professional in your area, visit Canadian National Radon Proficiency Program (C-NRPP) at https://c-nrpp.ca or the Canadian Association of Radon Scientists and Technologists at carst.ca.
+To find a radon professional in your area, visit Canadian National Radon Proficiency Program (C-NRPP) at https://c-nrpp.ca or the Canadian Association of Radon Scientists and Technologists at www.carst.ca.
 After remediation is completed, another radon test should be done to ensure that levels have been reduced.

 For more information, please contact your local health authority environmental health officer by visiting www2.gov.bc.ca/gov/content/health/about-bc-s-health-care-system/partners/health-authorities/regional-health-authorities.